Christmas controversies

-Christmas is the Christian celebration of the birth of Jesus Christ, which, in Western Christian Churches, is held annually on 25 December.
+Christmas is the Christian celebration of the birth of Jesus Christ, which, in Western Christian churches, is held annually on 25 December.
 For centuries, it has been the subject of several reformations, both religious and secular.

-In the 17th century, the Puritans had laws forbidding the ecclesiastical celebration of Christmas, unlike the Catholic Church or the Anglican Church, the latter from which they separated.
-With the atheistic Cult of Reason in power during the era of Revolutionary France, Christian Christmas religious services were banned and the three kings cake was forcibly renamed the "equality cake" under anticlerical government policies.
+In the 17th century, the Puritans had laws forbidding the ecclesiastical celebration of Christmas, unlike the Catholic Church or the Anglican Church, from the latter of which they separated.
+With the atheistic Cult of Reason in power during the era of the French Revolution, Christian Christmas religious services were banned and the three kings cake was forcibly renamed the "equality cake" under anticlerical government policies.
 Later, in the 20th century, Christmas celebrations were prohibited under the doctrine of state atheism in the Soviet Union.
-In Nazi Germany, organized religion as a whole was attacked as an enemy of the state and Christmas celebrations were corrupted so as to serve the Party's racist ideology.
+In Nazi Germany, Christmas celebrations were propagandized so as to serve the ideology of the Nazi party.

-Modern-day controversy occurs mainly in China, the United States and to a much lesser extent the United Kingdom.
+Modern-day controversy, colloquially known as the "war on Christmas", occurs mainly in China, the United States and to a much lesser extent the United Kingdom.
 Some opponents have denounced the generic term "holidays" and avoidance of using the term "Christmas" as being politically correct.
 This often involves objections to government or corporate efforts to acknowledge Christmas in a way that is multiculturally sensitive.
+In China, the government not only does not recognize Christmas as a statutory holiday, but local governments restrict Christmas celebrations in some places.

 History

-Date

-Sextus Julius Africanus, a historian of the second century, maintained that Jesus of Nazareth was conceived on 25 March, which the Christian Church came to celebrate as the Feast of the Annunciation.
-With the term of a pregnancy being nine months, Sextus Julius Africanus held that Jesus was born on 25 December, which the Western Christian Church established as Christmas.
-Recorded in Sextus Julius Africanus's Chronographiai (221 AD), this thesis is corroborated by an interpretation of Gospel of Luke that places the appearance of Gabriel to Zechariah on the observance of Yom Kippur that occurs around October, as "the worshipers were praying outside of the Temple and not within" for "only the priest could enter the Temple at this time to conduct the proper rituals"; because Jesus was six months younger than his cousin John the Baptist, Jesus was conceived in March and born in late December.